agreen8911/agreen8911/README.md

 ### Hi 👋 My name is Adam

-Full Stack Developer (JavaScript, Node.js, HTML, CSS, React, PostgreSQL)
+Full Stack Developer (JavaScript, Node.js, HTML, CSS, React, PostgreSQL) | Master of Applied Data Science Student

-<p>A year and a half ago I transitioned from over a decade of leadership, sales, and project management experience across a diverse group of industries to pursue my passion of becoming a Software Engineer.
+<p>Two years ago I transitioned from over a decade of leadership, sales, and project management experience across a diverse group of industries to pursue my passion of becoming a Software Engineer.
 I graduated from Full Stack Academy's 19-week full time Software Engineer/Web Development Boot Camp and have continued to broaden my skillsets and pursue new opportunities to learn new technologies ever since!
-Since then I was accepted into the University of North Carolina's Master of Applied Data Science (MADS) Program and I will gradute July 2025!</p>
+Since then I was accepted into the University of North Carolina's Master of Applied Data Science (MADS) Program and I will gradute August 2025!</p>
 -------------------------------------------------------------------

 * ⚡ Google Professional Machine Learning Engineer Certified